 The Indiana Legislature has in IC 36-7-4 and IC 14-28-4 granted the power to local government units to control land use within their jurisdictions.
-Therefore, the County Commissioners of Delaware County does hereby adopt the following floodplain management regulations.
+Therefore, the Common Council of the City of Muncie, Indiana does hereby adopt the following floodplain management regulations which shall be known as the Floodplain Management Ordinance for the City of Muncie, Indiana.